Stranger6667/postmarker/docs/django.rst

 Django email backend
 ====================

-For convenience Postmarker provides Django email backend.
+For convenience, Postmarker provides a Django email backend.
 To use it you have to update your project settings:

 .. code-block:: python